 By the third quarter of 2001, gross job destruction began to exceed gross job creation.
 However, the underlying dynamics indicate that the net decline in employment derived mainly from an acceleration in gross job destruction.
 Although gross job creation trended downward as of the first quarter of 2001, it is much flatter than the index of gross job destruction, indicating a relatively slow decline.
 However, the gross rate of job destruction rose steeply during the fourth quarter of 2001, reflecting the impact of September 11.
-The decline in the net index to 81.7 percent represents the loss of 236,500 jobs that occurred between the fourth quarter of 2000 and the fourth quarter of 2001.
+The decline in the net index to 81.7 percent represents the loss of 236,500 jobs that occurred between the fourth quarter of 2001.